Creating another partition other than the only C:\ partition

-- 10Click "Next" to review the configuration you made and hit on finish
+- 10Click "Next" to review the configuration you made and tap on "Finish".

 There are two ways to add a partition on a Windows 8 computer.
-Like on Windows 7 and Vista, you can use Disk Management, as described above.
+Like with Windows 7 and Vista, you can use Disk Management, as described above.
 Or you can use a software application called AOMEI Partition Assistant.
-You can get it from this link: http://www.disk-partition.com/download.html This program can also be applied to Windows 7.
+You can get it from this LINK HERE.
+This program can also be applied to Windows 7.
 Instructions for using this program are as follows:

 - 1Download the AOMEI Partition Assistant from the link above.